The Earth House

-The Earth House is a 1993 non-fiction memoir by American author Jeanne DuPrau.
+The Earth House is a 1993 memoir by American author Jeanne DuPrau.

+The Earth House was a finalist for the 1993 Stonewall Book Award.

 Plot summary

 They hadn't pictured themselves as the sort of people to take up Eastern spiritual practice, but on their first visit to a zen center, two women discover something that speaks to them on a level deeper than their everyday experience, and they begin to make a new plan for their lives.
 They begin to consider giving up their suburban comforts and build a house beside a monastery in the mountains.
 As the walls of the house go up, the two women make and re-make plans, wrestle with a chainsaw, learn to make windows, and set up a computer powered by the sun.
 Their spiritual practice transforms their vision of the house, and the building of it transforms them both.